 Backpacker.hu – Vígh Bori, the founder of backpacker.hu is probably the most famous digital nomad of Hungary.
-She travels the world and writes about her insights, about beautiful places but also about the downsides of travelling and tourism.
-Meanwhile she is eager to show likeminded people how to make a living out of travelling.
+She travels the world and writes about her insights, about beautiful places but also about the downsides of traveling and tourism.
+Meanwhile, she is eager to show likeminded people how to make a living out of traveling.
 Extremely inspiring and entertaining!
-You can follow her on facebook and Insta, too.
+You can follow her on Facebook and Insta, too.

-Utazgatok.hu – a blog run by two brothers who share their travelling experiences around the world, combined with tips, tricks and itineraries as well as insights to the places they’ve visited.
+Utazgatok.hu – a blog run by two brothers who share their traveling experiences around the world, combined with tips, tricks, and itineraries as well as insights to the places they’ve visited.

-This is a beautiful article on their blog about travel-addiction, their relationship and their settlement to Iceland.
-As an avid, restless traveller, it gives me goosebumps.
+This is a beautiful article on their blog about travel-addiction, their relationship, and their settlement to Iceland.
+As an avid, restless traveler, it gives me goosebumps.

-Travellina.hu – Travellina aka Éva Kisgyörgy has been to 120+ countries so far and writes extensively about her adventures from 30+ years of travelling.
-You can find valuable information about each country she has visited on her blog, but what we like most nevertheless is her section about travelling in her home-country Hungary.
+Travellina.hu – Travellina aka Éva Kisgyörgy has been to 120+ countries so far and writes extensively about her adventures from 30+ years of traveling.
+You can find valuable information about each country she has visited on her blog, but what we like most nevertheless is her section about traveling in her home-country Hungary.

 Start with this article that’ll take you through the most beautiful and offbeat sights of rural Hungary.